KatherineMichel/portfolio/doc/2024-recap.md

 He included my recap as the must read recap in his [conference recap roundup](https://dev.to/hugovk/pycon-us-2024-a-roundup-of-writeups-26hj).

-Validation of my work at this level among the world's leading Python practitioners means a lot to me.
+Validation of my work among the world's leading Python practitioners and global community means a lot to me.

 It was also featured in [Django News Newsletter](https://django-news.com/issues/236#start) and [pip Trends Newsletter](https://newsletter.piptrends.com/p/pycon-us-2024-recap-how-llms-work).